I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 If you want Shoji White to look as white as possible, use it on everything, including the trim, ceilings, and doors.

-This is the whitest that I have seen Shoji White looking, and @piper_thebuildingblonde used it everywhere, including the ceilings:
+This is the whitest that I have seen Shoji White looking, and @piper_stromatt used it everywhere, including the ceilings:

 If you are too nervous to put Shoji White everywhere, but you do want it to still look white, choose a creamy white like Greek Villa or Alabaster.

-For a bit of a compromise, Snowbound could be a good option.
+For a bit of a compromise, Snowbound is also a good option.

 If you want your trim and doors to pop, choose something like Sherwin Williams High Reflective White, or Behr Ultra Pure White.

-This will make Shoji White look like a soft tan or beige color though, and not cream or white.
+This will make Shoji White look like a soft tan or beige color though, and not as creamy or white.
 So be mindful of that!

 Here is Shoji White on the walls, with Sherwin Williams Extra White for the trim:

-You will probably want to experiment with a couple different trim colors before you commit, because the right white pairing will be crucial for getting Shoji White to look how you want it to.
+You may want to experiment with a couple different trim colors before you commit, because the right white pairing will be crucial for getting Shoji White to look how you want it to.

 Sherwin Williams Shoji White Cabinets